 The availability of a global dataset of effective ozone temperature becomes crucial if the decision is made to reprocess the whole historical dataset of the global Dobson network.
 Such a global dataset is available through the afore-mentioned ECMWF effective ozone temperature climatology, which is available daily since 1956 on a global scale.
-Without entering in a detailed discussion on this topic, we have evaluated how the re-processed Dobson total column ozone dataset using either the ozonesonde 355 or ECMWF-based effective ozone temperature dataset agrees at Arosa/Davos.
-As mentioned previously, the values of effective ozone temperatures from ECMWF are systematically biased low, the differences increasing with decreasing temperatures by up to 4 K. Nevertheless, the The total column ozone dataset reprocessed using the ECMWF temperatures is only 0.1% lower on average than the ozonesonde based one, and the standard deviation of 0.2% between the two datasets is also extremely low.

-360 Therefore at least for the northern mid-latitude site Arosa/Davos, either effective ozone temperature dataset can be used for the recalculation of the total column ozone from Dobson D101 with a bias of at most 0.1% and a resulting uncertainty of less than 0.2%.
+Without entering in a detailed discussion on this topic, we have evaluated how the re-processed Dobson total column ozone dataset using either the ozonesonde or ECMWF-based effective ozone temperature dataset agrees at Arosa/Davos.
+The total column ozone dataset reprocessed using the ECMWF temperatures is only 0.1% lower on average than the ozonesonde based one, and the standard deviation of 0.2% between the two datasets is also extremely low.
+Therefore at least for the northern mid-latitude site Arosa/Davos, either effective ozone temperature dataset can be used for the recalculation of the total column ozone from Dobson D101 with a bias of at most 0.1% and a resulting uncertainty of less than 0.2%.